 The Barrio Chino

-Though there are pockets still used as havens for prostitutes, drug pushers, and thieves, the Barrio Xino is not especially dangerous.
-The police presence here may even make it safer than La Rambla or parts of the Barri Gòtic—but don’t count on it.
+The Barrio Xino is not especially dangerous nowadays.
+The police presence here may even make it safer than La Rambla or parts of the Barri Gòtic—but don’t count on it; you can still find trouble in this part of town, if you go looking for it.
 La Rambla del Raval runs through the middle of what used to be no-man’s-land, bringing fresh air into what was once the most insalubrious and dicey part of Barcelona.